SocketCluster/socketcluster-website/docs/getting-started.md

 ### [Server] Listen for inbound socket connections

-Inside `server.js`, find the `for-await-of` loop which is handling inbound connections.
+Inside `server.js`, you can find the `for-await-of` loop which is handling inbound connections.
 It should look like this:

 ```js
 // --- in server.js ---